kurtosis-tech/kurtosis/core/tutorials/getting-started.md

 }
 ```

+The `IsServiceUp` method will be used to inform Kurtosis about when a particular service instance is actually available to ensure tests aren't run before the whole test network is available.
+During network setup, Kurtosis will continually call the `IsServiceUp` method until either it returns true or the timeout defined by `GetTimeout` is reached.
+Note that the service's dependencies are given as arguments to `IsServiceUp` but aren't used here - Kurtosis passes in a service's dependencies as an argument in case our service's availability is contingent on the state of its dependencies, but this won't be used in most distributed systems where nodes simply won't report themselves available until they successfully connect to their dependencies.

 We're all set up to use this service in a network now... but of course, we still need to define what that network looks like.
 Kurtosis has a [ServiceNetwork](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/networks/service_network.go) object that represents the underlying state of the test network, but interacting with it is often too low-level for writing clean tests.
 To make writing tests as simple as possible, Kurtosis lets the developer define an arbitrary network struct that wraps the low-level network representation; this struct will then be passed to the tests.
 The developer can define this higher-level network wrapper object any way they please, but in our example we'll imagine that our tests all use a three-node network.
 Thus, our wrapper struct looks like so:

 ```go